OpalCoin/opalsight/README.md

 # *reddsight*

-*Reddsight* is an open-source Reddcoin blockchain explorer with complete REST and websocket APIs.
+*Opalsight* is an open-source Opalcoin blockchain explorer with complete REST and websocket APIs.
-Reddsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+Opalsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [reddsight's project homepage](https://github.com/reddcoin-project/reddsight).

-*Reddsight* project is now split in two repositories.
+*Opalsight* project is now split in two repositories.
 One for the [API](https://github.com/reddcoin-project/reddsight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.